petershaw23/wifi-notify/README.md

 # wifind-bot
-telegram bot using nmap to find mac adress in wifi
+telegram bot using nmap to find all mac addresses in local wifi / lan

 installation: